-These trees are upright with a central strong trunk that branches into a dense round or oval-shaped crown.
+These trees are upright with a strong central trunk that branches into a thick round or oval-shaped crown.
 They make strong shade and may have such dense foliage that the branches are concealed.

 Some examples of oval trees include:Continue to 5 of 8 below.

 Evergreens, among other trees, often have a pyramidal tree shape.

 Some examples of pyramidal trees include:

 Continue to 6 of 8 below.

 - Ginkgo biloba - Ginkgo biloba (sometimes irregular)

 - American linden - Tilia americana

 06 of 08

 The round tree shape, as its name implies, is round and full like a sphere.
 Round trees can be taller or shorter, depending on the species.